ynput/ayon-documentation/website/docs/addon_maya_artist.md

 ### Publishing Set dress / Layout

 Working with Set dresses is very easy.
-Just load your assets maya/artist/into scene with [Loader](artist_tools_loader) (**AYON → Load...**).
+Just load your assets into scene with [Loader](artist_tools_loader) (**AYON → Load...**).
 Populate your scene as you wish, translate each piece to fit your need.
 When ready, select all imported stuff and go **AYON → Create...** and select **Set Dress** or **Layout**.